PROJECT ORIENTATION AS A MANAGEMENT STRATEGY

 The learning material consists of extensive text, presentations, video lectures and the solution of the acquired knowledge tests assessed and integrated with remarks and explanations by the tutor.
 The relevant standards of IPMA and the Austrian Member Association “Projekt Management Austria” are also provided.

-OPTIONAL MODULE – CERTIFICATION IPMA Level D
+OPTIONAL MODULE – TRAINING FOR THE CERTIFICATION IPMA Level D

 (extra tuition fees 150 €)

 The duration of the additional-optional training module is of six weeks, in order to train the candidates for the IPMA Level D (Certified Project Management Associate) exam.
 The module aims at reviewing and integrating the knowledge established in the main-educational course and prepares the applicants in order to be successful in the certification process for IPMA level D “Certified Project Management Associate”.

-The application procedure is presented, the self-assessment based on all forty six (46) competences of the International Competence Baseline ICB 3 is thoroughly described and relevant examples are given.
+The application procedure is presented, the self-assessment based on all twenty nine (29) competences of the International Competence Baseline ICB 4 is thoroughly described and relevant examples are given.
 For the Part A, the computer-based multiple-response test, techniques for dealing with multiple-response questions and examples of exam questions are provided.
 For the Part B, the written part of the exam, techniques for dealing with the written exam case-study and examples of exam case-studies are provided.
 A simulation exam is performed, in a “realistic” context for the examination day.

 The module includes the following lessons- educational units:

 For the additional training module, in addition of the text and presentations material, live streaming sessions are included and a database of exam questions and case studies is provided.
 Successful candidates at the exam organized by the Authorized Hellenic IPMA Project Managers Certification Body (PMGCert), in Athens, Greece, are certified as Project Management Associate (IPMA Level D) and listed at the IPMA register.
 This certification is recognized worldwide, regardless of the Authorized National Body who delivered it.
-For all National Authorized Certification Bodies and exam requirements see here: http://www.ipma.world/membership/member-associations/
+For all National Authorized Certification Bodies and exam requirements see here: https://www.ipma.world/about-us/membership-associations/